Lumi-supercomputer/LUMI-training-materials/docs/1day-20230321/05_Software_stack.md

         and that interconnect has a different software stack of your typical Mellanox InfiniBand cluster.
     2. It also uses a **relatively new GPU architecture**, AMD CDNA2, with an immature software ecosystem.
-        The GPU nodes are really **GPU-first**, with the **interconnect cards connected directly to the GPU packages** and only one CPU socket, and another feature which is relatively new: a **fully cache-coherent unified memory** space between the CPU and GPUs, though of course very NUMA.
-This is a feature that has previously only been seen in some clusters with NVIDIA P100 and V100 GPUs and IBM Power 8 and 9 CPUs used for some USA pre-exascale systems, and of course in the Apple M1 but then without the NUMA character.
+        The GPU nodes are really **GPU-first**, with the **interconnect cards connected directly to the GPU packages** and only one CPU socket, and another feature which is relatively new: the option to use a **coherent unified memory** space between the CPU and GPUs, though of course very NUMA.
+This is a feature that has previously only been seen in some clusters with NVIDIA P100 and V100 GPUs and IBM Power 8 and 9 CPUs used for some USA pre-exascale systems, and of course in Apple Silicon M-series but then without the NUMA character (except maybe for the Ultra version that consists of two dies).
     3. LUMI is also **inhomogeneous** because some nodes have zen2 processors while the two main compute partitions have zen3-based CPUs, and the compute GPU nodes have AMD GPUs while the visualisation nodes have NVIDIA GPUs.